 - Some communities have updated their policies to prohibit e-cigarette use wherever smoking is already prohibited, but there is no statewide policy to protect bystanders from secondhand exposure in restaurants, bars and some other workplaces.

-Studies have shown that e-cigarette vapor contains carcinogens such as formaldehyde, isoprene, toluene, N-Nitrosonornicotine, benzene and heavy metals such as nickel, lead, cadmium, arsenic and volatile organic compounds.
+Studies have shown that e-cigarette vapor contains carcinogens such as formaldehyde, isoprene, toluene, N-Nitrosonornicotine, benzene and heavy metals such as nickel, lead, cadmium, arsenic and volatile organic compounds. – ISH!
 These chemicals pose a risk to the person using the e-cigarette, as well as to bystanders who are inhaling the secondhand vapor.

 Advertising of e-cigarettes is not regulated in the same way as traditional tobacco products and has been shown to target teens and young adults using the same tactics that Big Tobacco has in the past.

-There is no conclusive scientific evidence that e-cigarettes are effective in helping people stop smoking.
+There is no conclusive scientific evidence which proves e-cigarettes are effective in helping people stop smoking.
 Until more is known, people looking to quit should use FDA-approved smoking cessation aids that are shown to be safe and effective, such as nicotine gum, lozenges and patches.
 Visit our Help in Quitting page to learn more about local quitting resources.

 Learn more about efforts to protect Minnesotans from potential risks of e-cigarette use.Learn more